 The Eagle's Nest is only accessible from mid May through October because of snow.
 The buses start running in May when the road is clear and stop when the road becomes unsafe.

 Before the service begins each season, loose rocks from the mountainside are removed.
 Fortunately, this bus service has a great safety record; not one accident since opening to the public in 1952.

-This is a very popular attraction, so it can be crowded during the summer months.
+This is a very popular attraction, so it can be super crowded during the summer months.